FoxelSA/yafdb/README.md

     General options:

-    --algorithm algo : algorithm to use for blurring ('gaussian') --merge-min-overlap 1 : minimum occurrence of overlap to keep detected objects
+    --algorithm algo : algorithm to use for blurring ('gaussian', 'progressive') --merge-min-overlap 1 : minimum occurrence of overlap to keep detected objects

     Gaussian options: